 Second, and worse for security: if authorization lives only at the BI layer, the agent has no authorization constraint at all.
 It reaches the warehouse under a service identity and reads whatever that identity can see.
 Microsoft's Fabric Data Agent has documented exactly this — RLS configured only in the semantic model was not enforced when the agent queried under its service identity, "resulting in all data being returned."

-Section 5 — The Semantic-Layer Solution
+Section 5 — The Autonomous Semantic Layer: Compile-Time Enforcement

-The pipeline:
+The flow:

-- Authorization is checked.
-Personas, scopes, and policy nodes shape an allowed subgraph before any plan is generated.
-If a metric depends on a node outside that subgraph, "resolution fails - there is no query to run."
+3. Authorization is evaluated.
+Personas, scopes, and policies shape an allowed subgraph before SQL is planned.
+If a metric depends on data outside that subgraph, compilation fails immediately.
+The unauthorized read never happens.

 Section 7 — Multi-Source Enforcement and the Revocation Problem